Please Stop Believing People Can Be Immune to STIs

 This misinformation includes urban legends and myths concerning methods to "evade" infection.
 Aside from responsibly using condoms, you should be cautious of any other claims about avoiding infection.
 You may have heard some of the following STD immunity myths, but for your safety, it's time to debunk them.

-Whether or not immunity is remotely possible for an STD has everything to do with what kind of infection it is.
+Whether or not it is remotely possible to become immune to an STI or STD has everything to do with what kind of infection it is.
 Betsy Greenleaf, D.O., a urogynecologist in New Jersey, delineated categories of sexually transmitted diseases and whether it's feasible to develop immunity against them.

 "STDs fall into categories of bacteria, viruses and parasites," she said.
 "Bacteria and parasites typically can be contracted repeatedly—gonorrhea, chlamydia and syphilis, for example.
 You can build up immunity against [some of] these agents, but it will not prevent you from getting them again."